-Candidates have shown proficiency at calculating suitable averages for sets of data.
+Candidates have shown proficiency at calculating suitable averages and range for sets of data.
 Most candidates have also shown a good understanding of fractions, percentages and the calculation of ranges.
 Numerical skills have also been used effectively for solving problems in Task 1.
+There has been a notable improvement in candidate performance on questions involving area.
+Questions requiring the use of tables have also been very good.